escreven/liveimport/doc/index.rst

 LiveImport will execute the import statements, then automatically reload ``common``, ``nets``, or ``hyperparam`` whenever their source files change.
-When LiveImport reloads, it will rebind symbols in the notebook as described by the import statements.
+When LiveImport reloads, it will rebind names in the notebook as described by the import statements.
 If ``nets`` imports from ``hyperparam``, then when ``hyperparam`` is modified, LiveImport will automatically reload ``nets`` after ``hyperparam``.